udflabel(8) — Linux manual page

 -b,--blocksize= block-size

 Specify the size of blocks in bytes.
-Valid block size for
+Valid block size for a

-to 32768 and must match a device logical (sector) size.
+32768 and must match a device logical (sector) size.
 If

 omitted, udflabel tries to autodetect block size.
 First it

-tries logical (sector) size and then all valid block
+tries logical (sector) size and then all valid block sizes.

 --startblock= start-block

-Specify the block location where the UDF filesystem
+Specify the block location where the UDF filesystem starts.

-blocks after the start block).
+the start block).

-Normally start block is 0, but for Multisession UDF
+Normally start block is 0, but for Multisession UDF optical

-session of Multisession UDF disc starts.
+Multisession UDF disc starts.

-If omitted, udflabel for optical disc tries to detect
+If omitted, udflabel for optical disc tries to detect start

-Contents.
 Otherwise value 0 is used.

 For accessing some previous session of Multisession UDF

-optical disc, it is required to specify correct block
+optical disc, it is required to specify correct block where

-where that previous session starts.
-And also to specify
+that previous session starts.
+And also to specify where

-where that session ends via --lastblock option.
+that session ends via --lastblock option.

-For Multisession UDF disc images stored in file there is
+For Multisession UDF disc images stored in file there is no

 (Option available since udflabel 2.3)